qubyte/szalinski/README.md

 ### The name

-The name is a reference to Honey I shunk the kids.
+The name is a reference to Honey, I Shunk the Kids.

 ### Toisu!